A topic from the subject of Electrolysis in Chemistry.

 The main concepts of electrolysis in aqueous solutions are:

-• Electrodes: Electrodes are the conductors that are used to carry the electric current into and out of the solution.
-The cathode is the electrode where electrons are gained, and the anode is the electrode where electrons are lost.
+• Electrodes: Electrodes are the conductors that carry the electric current into and out of the solution.
+The cathode is the negatively charged electrode where reduction (gain of electrons) occurs, and the anode is the positively charged electrode where oxidation (loss of electrons) occurs.

 Applications of Electrolysis